FedeUno/creating-rotondo/README.md

 Generated purchase orders are stored in `Firebase`.

-You can visit this project in...
+You can visit this project in [https://ecommerce-b6267.web.app/](https://ecommerce-b6267.web.app/)

 ![GIF](/public/theGif.gif "Proyect gif")